Why getting a flu shot is more important than ever

 5. You can have the flu and COVID-19 at the same time.

 It’s possible to have the flu, as well as other respiratory illnesses, and COVID-19 at the same time, which is one of the reasons why getting the flu shot is so important.
 Some of the symptoms of flu and COVID-19 are similar, making it hard to tell the difference between them based on symptoms alone.
 Testing can help determine if you are sick with the flu or COVID-19.
-If you haven’t already received your COVID-19 vaccine, find a Rhode Island site or a site outside of Rhode Island.
+If you haven’t already received your COVID-19 vaccine, you can find a convenient location.

 6. If you get the flu, call your doctor right away if you’re at high risk for complications.